iterative/dvc.org/static/docs/use-cases/data-registry.md

 In the [Versioning Tutorial](/doc/tutorials/versioning) we use two ZIP files containing parts of a dataset with labeled images of cat and dogs.
-For simplicity, these archives are downloaded with `dvc get` from our [dataset registry](https://github.com/iterative/dataset-registry), a <abbr>DVC project</abbr> hosted on GitHub.
+For simplicity, these compressed archives are downloaded with `dvc get` from our [dataset registry](https://github.com/iterative/dataset-registry), a <abbr>DVC project</abbr> hosted on GitHub.